The beginning of my story.

 Self Discovery and Personal Development

 In 1995, I found myself in therapy, which started to uncover my internal little girl and what she did to survive life.
 It was painful and at times challenging, but it was when I walked into a workshop that used writing, the arts and dance, I felt a sense of joy.
 Don’t get me wrong I was absolutely petrified, I did not think I had a creative bone in my body, but something moved inside of me.
 I remember the facilitator – Bob Earl – saying “fly, fly, fly like a bird” as I danced around the room with my arms stretched out, breathing.
 My heart felt like it was soaring high into the sky.
 I felt so free and happy.

 With this connection to little Helen, I felt seen and heard.
 I slowly started to heal from the silence, feeling empowered to be ok in my own skin.

 I started to understand what was right for me and with that information, I started to take action.
 I know without a doubt without this connection to self and a lot of encouragement, I would not have taken these scary actions:

 - I left my job.

-- I began exploring things that I loved.
+- I began exploring things that I loved, including the therapeutic arts and intuitive painting

 - I went back to school to re-educate myself, via art college and then university, gaining a 1st Class Honours Degree.